lucyahayes/luicyfruit.github.io/spotify_writeup.md

 | Major  |   356 |
 | Minor  |   214 |

 It seems I listen to Major songs more than Minor.
-How does that look with seasonality?
+Knowing how I feel about New York Winters, and that major is associated with happy songs and minor sad, how does that look with seasonality?

 ![Mode](https://luicyfruit.github.io/img/mode_season.png)